-FY2024 and Long-term Target FY2023 Performance To switch to LED lights at the stores' backyard when existing lights reach the end of life.
-Approximately 85% of our ceiling lights have been replaced during our renovation at Isetan Serangoon Central.
+FY2023 and Long-term Target FY2022 Performance To switch to LED lights where possible at stores when existing lights reach the end of life.
+Approximately 20% of our ceiling lights have been replaced during the first phase of our renovation at Isetan Serangoon Central.
 Close monitoring of monthly energy consumption to detect any abnormalities (exceed 5% on a year-on year basis).
-Our monitoring of monthly energy consumption at our premises revealed a reduction in the December 2023 electricity consumption at our Isetan Office Building.
+N.A.

-MANAGING OUR CARBON EMISSIONS^{3,4,5,6}
+MANAGING OUR CARBON EMISSIONS^{6,7,8,9}

-The potential impacts of a 1.5°C or 2°C temperature rise on the environment, infrastructure, and our way of life has been highlighted by the Intergovernmental Panel on Climate Change ("IPCC").
-Urgent global efforts are required to minimize these negative consequences by reducing carbon dioxide emissions.
-Our firm commitment lies in supporting the global initiative to reduce our carbon footprint and address the challenges posed by climate change.
-By consistently maintaining low emissions, we not only contribute to the immediate mitigation of adverse environmental effects but also ensure the long-term sustainability of our business operations.
-Simultaneously, this approach positions us to explore opportunities arising from climate-related developments.
+The Intergovernmental Panel on Climate Change ("IPCC") has outlined the impacts that a rise in temperature of 1.5°C or 2°C would have on the environment, infrastructure, and our way of life.
+In order to minimise such negative impacts, urgent global efforts must be made to reduce carbon dioxide emissions in order to minimise such negative impacts.
+We are committed to supporting the global effort to reduce our carbon footprint and combat climate change impacts.
+By maintaining low emissions, we can also ensure the long-term sustainability of our business operations as well as explore climate-related opportunities.